 Senior Associate Athletics Director Marc Ryan has been a member of the University of Minnesota Athletics staff since 1989.

-A member of Athletics Director Norwood Teague's senior management team, Ryan serves as the sport administrator for 12 Golden Gopher teams: men's cross country, women's cross country, men's swimming & diving, women's swimming & diving, men's indoor track & field, women's indoor track & field, men's gymnastics, women's gymnastics, men's outdoor track & field, women's outdoor track & field, baseball and softball.
-He also oversees the Gophers' Athletics Medicine unit, coordinates both the Gopher Athletics internship and Gopher Grad programs, and administers the Student-Athlete Opportunity Fund.
-In addition, Ryan is the department's liaison with the Admissions Office and the Orientation/Welcome Week office on campus.
+A member of both the athletics directors’ executive team and senior management team, Ryan serves as the sport administrator for 11 Golden Gopher teams: men’s cross country, women’s cross country, men’s swimming & diving, women’s swimming & diving, men’s indoor track & field, women’s indoor track & field, men’s gymnastics, women’s gymnastics, men’s outdoor track & field, women’s outdoor track & field and softball.
+He also serves as the director of the Gopher Graduation Program, an initiative to help former Gopher student-athletes return to the U of M and complete their undergraduate degrees, and the Gopher Athletics Internship Program.
+In addition, Ryan is a member of the Gopher Athletics Drug & Alcohol Review Board and the liaison to U of M Housing where he coordinates the program’s reserved on-campus residence hall space for all 25 sports.

 Ryan continues to represent the University of Minnesota on a number of local and national committees/organizations.
-He has been a member of the Big Ten Conference Sports Management Committee (SMC) since 2005 where he serves as the liaison to the league's men's swimming coaches.
-Ryan has been a member of the Meet Minneapolis Board of Directors since 2009.
-He also serves on the Meet Minneapolis Local Organizing Committee (MMLOC) that has a mission to attract and bring major sports and special events to the Twin Cities, as well as the Hotel Improvement Task Force Committee.
-Ryan just finished a four-year term (2008-12) as a member of the NCAA Cross Country/Track Field Committee.
+He has been a member of the Big Ten Conference Sports Management Committee (SMC) since 2005 where he serves as the liaison to the league’s men’s swimming coaches.
+He also is a member of the Big Ten’s Governance Task Force.
+Ryan was a member of the Meet Minneapolis Board of Directors where he served the maximum of two consecutive two year terms (2009-2013).
+During that time he also was a member of the Meet Minneapolis Local Organizing Committee (MMLOC) that has a mission to attract and bring major sports and special events to the Twin Cities, as well as the Hotel Improvement Task Force Committee.
+Ryan also served a four-year term (2008-12) as a member of the NCAA Cross Country/Track Field Committee.
 He served as the committee chair for the 2012 NCAA Indoor Track & Field Championships at Boise, Idaho.

 As the football sport administrator from 2004-12, Ryan was a member of the four-person search committee whose work culminated with the hiring of Gopher Football Coach Jerry Kill.
 During that time, Ryan served as the primary day-to-day administrative liaison to the football staff.
 He also was the U of M’s bowl committee planning director for five bowl game appearances – the 2004 and 2005 Music City Bowls in Nashville, Tenn., and the 2006, 2008 and 2009 Insight Bowls in Tempe, Ariz.
 In addition, Ryan negotiated and finalized the Gophers’ non-conference football scheduling agreements.